Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

-### [REQ] MWM SHALL be able to discover applications deployed on MONAI App Server
+### (DI004) [REQ] MWM SHALL be able to discover applications deployed on MONAI App Server

-MWM shall discover applications deployed on the MONAI App Server and make them available to the data discovery service and export sinks.
+MWM SHALL discover applications deployed on the MONAI App Server and make them available to the data discovery service and export sinks.

 #### Background

-In order to associate user-defined data discovery rules with applications, users and MWM, itself must know all MONAI applications deployed on the platform.
+In order to associate user-defined data discovery rules with applications, users (system admins, workflow engineers) and MWM, itself must know all MONAI Deploy applications that are deployed on the platform.
 This also allows users to link each deployed applications to one or more export sinks.

 #### Verification Strategy